ihmeuw/vivarium_research/docs/source/concept_models/vivarium_csu_multiple_myeloma_2/concept_model.rst

 5.0 Simulation Scenarios
 ++++++++++++++++++++++++

+Our scenarios differ in how treatment is assigned.

 We know that our scenarios will roughly correspond to:

+* Baseline scenario: Sophisticated treatment assignment, with postprocessing rules (modifying the prediction model's probabilities) about Isa and Dara by year, and a rule that there is probability 0 of Isa directly following Dara
-* Scenario 0: Naive treatment assignment
+* Alternative scenario 1: Naive treatment assignment (not dependent on covariates) with the same postprocessing rules as baseline
-* Scenario 1: baseline/low Isa uptake (e.g., 0% uptake of Isa following Dara frontline treatment)
-* Scenario 2: 5% uptake of Isa following Dara frontline treatment
+* Alternative scenario 2: Same as baseline, but with postprocessing rules modified such that there is 5% uptake of Isa in second line following Dara first-line treatment -- need to define how this replaces other things
-* Scenario 3: 5% uptake of Isa frontline treatment (e.g, instead of Dara frontline treatment, replacing a certain 'other' treatment regimen, etc.)
+* Alternative scenario 3: Same as baseline, but with postprocessing rules modified such that there is 5% uptake of Isa first-line treatment -- need to define how this replaces other things

 .. todo::

   Rigorously define these scenarios.
+In particular, the scenarios above say "Isa" when we will actually want some split between Isa+PI+Dex, Isa+IMID+Dex, etc.

 6.0 Simulation Parameters
 +++++++++++++++++++++++++